Zahidlaguna/anime/README.md

 # anime
-Anime Recommender system that recommends anime based on the genre and rating.
-Using TensorFlow and Sklearn to perform and recommend an anime based on your favorite genre and the score rating given to the anime.
+Our anime recommendation system is designed to provide you with personalized anime suggestions based on your preferred genre and rating score.
+Powered by cutting-edge technologies such as TensorFlow and Sklearn, our system ensures you receive the best recommendations that cater to your unique taste.
+All you have to do is input your favorite genre and rating, and our advanced algorithm will take care of the rest, presenting you with a curated list of anime titles that will pique your interest.